kief/infrastructure-as-code.com/_posts/2019-12-25-split-stacks.md

 You can integrate using `data "aws_subnet"`, discovering the subnet based on its name or tags.
 The integration contract is then the name or tag.
 The project that creates the subnet can't change these things without breaking consumers.

 Another is to use a configuration registry, something like Hashicorp's Consul, or any key-value parameter store.
-Your provider stack puts the value of the subnet_id in the registry, your consumer stack reads it from there.
+Your provider stack puts the value of the `subnet_id` in the registry, your consumer stack reads it from there.
 Doing this makes the integration point more explicit - the provider stack code needs to put the value under a specific name.

 Another way you can do this is with [dependency injection](https://martinfowler.com/articles/injection.html).
 My colleague [Vincenzo Fabrizi](https://twitter.com/zipponap) suggested this to me.

 Your consumer project code shouldn't be responsible for getting the value.
 Instead, you pass the value as a parameter.
-If you run Terraform with a script or makefile or something, then that script fetches it and passes it in.
+If you run Terraform with a script or Makefile, then that script fetches it and passes it in.
 This keeps your code decoupled, which comes in handy for testing.

 ## Testing your Terraform projects